 Cupping: Ancient Treatment Offers New Hope For Pain

-If you've ever twisted an ankle, tweaked your back or awakened with a stiff neck, you know how miserable soft-tissue injuries can leave you.
+If you've ever twisted an ankle, tweaked your back or woke up with a stiff neck, you know how miserable soft-tissue injuries can leave you.
 And how hard these pains can make it to move around and do everyday tasks.

 When a troubling musculoskeletal problem like one of these sidelines you, don't let it get the best of you.
 Cupping, a simple but potentially beneficial treatment offered by Franciscan Health Physical Therapy & Rehabilitation, could help you find relief.